mwcproject/wallet713/docs/API_documentation.md

 ### Authentication

-API is ising base Authentication with user 'mwc' and password from the config XXXXX_api_secret.
+API is using base Authentication with user 'mwc' and password from the config XXXXX_api_secret.

 ### Owner API Documentation